Partnering to Improve Learning

 Acceptance into Partnering to Improve Learning depends on the outcome of a selection process.

-- You will need to respond to 2 questions by the closing date to be considered for the course:
+- Your team will need to respond to 2 questions to be considered for the course:

 - Question 1: What has prompted you to apply for this course?